Brexit advice for staff living and working in the EU, EEA or Switzerland

 Advice on what staff need to do to secure their rights after Brexit.

-If there is a no-deal Brexit, your rights and how you access services will change which is why it is important that you follow the UK Government guidance for your country of residence including actions you need to take to secure your rights.
-As a member of staff living and working in the EU, ahead of Brexit, you should:
+It is important that you follow the UK Government guidance for your country of residence including actions you need to take to secure your rights.
+Before the end of the transition period, as a member of staff living and working in the EU, you should:

 - register as a resident